yazanMhussein/Tunify-Platform/README.md

 Reusability:
 It enables sharing of common data access code across different parts of the application.

+## New Navigation and Routing Functionalities

+In this update, we have implemented new navigation and routing functionalities within the Tunify Platform:

+### Playlist and Song Relationship

+- **Navigation**: Users can now navigate between playlists and the songs they contain.
+This functionality allows users to view details of playlists and manage the songs within them.
+- **Routing**: New API endpoints and routing logic have been added to support these functionalities.
+Users can view a playlist, add new songs, or remove existing ones.

+### Artist and Song Relationship

+- **Navigation**: Users can now navigate between artists and their songs.
+This feature allows users to view an artist's profile and manage their songs.
+- **Routing**: Additional API endpoints and routing logic support this feature, enabling users to view an artist's details and manage their songs.

+For detailed information on the new routes and how to use these features, refer to the API documentation or the corresponding sections in the application.

+## Addition of Swagger UI

+In this update, we have integrated Swagger UI into the Tunify Platform to provide comprehensive API documentation and testing capabilities:

+### Swagger Setup

+- **Integration**: Swagger UI has been added using the Swashbuckle.AspNetCore package.
+This tool automatically generates interactive API documentation.
+- **Configuration**: The Swagger services are configured in the `Program.cs` file using `AddSwaggerGen`, and the Swagger middleware is added with `UseSwagger` and `UseSwaggerUI`.

+### Accessing and Using Swagger UI

+1. **Access Swagger UI**:
+   - Launch the application.
+   - Navigate to the root URL or the `/swagger` endpoint in your web browser to access the Swagger UI.

+2. **Using Swagger UI**:
+   - **Explore Endpoints**: Use the Swagger UI to view all available API endpoints.
+Each endpoint is documented with details on the request and response formats.
+   - **Testing API**: You can interact with the API directly from Swagger UI by sending requests and viewing responses.
+   - **Authentication**: If your API requires authentication, Swagger UI supports configuring the necessary credentials.

+For more details on using Swagger UI or specific examples, refer to the interactive documentation provided.

 # Implementation in Tunify

 In the Tunify Web App responsible for data access to all entities, which involves Users, Artists, Albums, Songs, Playlists, and Subscriptions.